 The FirstEnergy Foundation funds modestly, typically arts and culture amounts range from $500 to $2,500.
 However, depending on grant seekers’ needs, the foundation is open to increasing that amount an extra $50 or, on much rarer occasions, an extra $250,000 to help a project reach the next level.

 Though the FirstEnergy Foundation typically will not be a visual arts program’s sole funder, it does provide support for a wide variety of endeavors.
 Past visual arts funding includes: $25,000 to the Westmoreland Museum of American Art in Greensburg, PA; $5,000 to the Akron Art Museum in Akron, OH; $2,500 to GoggleWorks Center for the Arts in Reading, PA; $500 to the Green Arts Council in Green, OH; $500 to the Ashtabula Arts Center in Ashtabula, OH; $460 to the Cleveland Museum of Art in Cleveland, OH; $330 to the Toledo Museum of Art in Toledo, OH.

 The foundation prefers grant seekers that have created additional partnerships and cultivated other funding resources to assure their arts program’s financial health.
 The foundation asks applicants to discuss these partnerships and funding sources on the grant application.

-And about that grant application: The FirstEnergy Foundation does not formally accept unsolicited ones.
-Do not let this deter you.
-The foundation encourages you to make contact with local FirstEnergy management (again, it’s about community).
-The foundation also encourages you to reach out to the staff of its Community Involvement Department (see below).
+The FirstEnergy Foundation does not formally accept unsolicited grant applications.
+However, the foundation does encourage grant seekers to make contact with local FirstEnergy management and to reach out to the staff of its Community Involvement Department.
+Meanwhile, grantseekers should familiarize themselves with the grant application they will eventually fill out.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)